cla-delec/LSD_intrafarm_model/README.md

-# An intra farm stochastic model of Lumpy Skin Disease
+# An intra-farm stochastic model of Lumpy Skin Disease

 This repository contains a stochastic, intra-farm model implemented using the package SimInf to investigate transmission dynamics of Lumpy Skin Disease.